pagekite/libunaccept/README.md

 In addition, policies can have modifiers:

    * `verbose` logs all matches to syslog
-   * `host` applie this rule to host-names instead of IP addresses
+   * `host` apply this rule to host-names instead of IP addresses

 Conditions are either host names fragments or IPv4 addresses and subnet masks in dotted quad notation.